Chaos on the hypercube: Chaos on the hypercube

 \subsection{Average spectral density}

-It was already realized by Parisi that the spectral density of the large $d$ limit of the hypercube model is given by the spectral density of the Q-harmonic oscillator.
-The argument is the same as in the case of the SYK model \cite{Erdos:2014a,Cotler2016,Garcia-Garcia:2017pzl,Berkooz:2018qkz,Berkooz:2018jqr}, and can be summarized as follows (see appendix \ref{app:chords} for more details).
-Traces of the lattice Hamiltonian, \be \Tr H^{2p}, \ee can be written as a sum of Wilson loops on the lattice.
-As is explained in appendix \ref{app:chords} paths can be represented as chord diagrams, with a nonzero Wilson loop represented by a crossing.
-Each crossing gives rise to a factor $q=\cos\phi$.\footnote{Note this $q$ is not the $q$ often used in the context of SYK model where it denotes the interaction order of Majorana fermions.} For large $d$ the leading contributions is from Wilson loops covering the maximum number dimensions.
+It was already realized by Parisi (and more explicitly by Cappelli and Colomo in \cite{Colomo:2001a}) that the spectral density of the large $d$ limit of the hypercube model is given by the ground state wave function density (wave function modulus squared) of the Q-harmonic oscillator.
+The argument is essentially the same as in the case of SYK model \cite{Erdos:2014a,Cotler2016,Garcia-Garcia:2017pzl,Berkooz:2018qkz,Berkooz:2018jqr}, and can be summarized as follows (see appendix \ref{app:chords} for more details).
+The moments of the Hamiltonian $\vev {\Tr H^{2p}}$ can be written as a sum of Wilson loops on the lattice.
+As is explained in appendix \ref{app:chords} paths can be represented as chord diagrams, and in particular each loop is represented by a chord diagram crossing.
+Each crossing gives rise to a factor of $q=\cos\phi$.\footnote{Note this $q$ is not the $q$ often used in the context of SYK model where it denotes the interaction order of Majorana fermions.} For large $d$ the leading contributions are from Wilson loops traversing the maximum number dimensions.
 After ensemble averaging we thus obtain the $2p$-th moment: \be M_{2p}^{\text{HC}}:=\frac{ 2^{-d}\langle\Tr H^{2p}\rangle}{\left(2^{-d}\langle\Tr H^{2}\rangle\right)^p} = \sum_{k=0}^{d(d-1)/2} a_k q^k + O(1/d), \ee where $a_k$ is the number of chord diagrams with $k$ crossings.
 We have defined $M_{2p}^{\text{HC}}$ as a \textit{reduced moment} since we used $\Tr H^2$ in the denominator, but we will call $M_{2p}^{\text{HC}}$ ``moment'' when the context is free of confusion.
 In appendix \ref{app:chords} we lay out the arguments and derivations that lead to equation \eqref{eqn:HCqHermite} in more details, and discuss the subleading corrections.